hynek/structlog/docs/contextvars.md

 ## Support for `contextvars.Token`

-If e.g. your request handler calls a helper function that needs to temporarily override some contextvars before restoring them back to their original values, you can use the {class}`~contextvars.Token`s returned by {func}`~structlog.contextvars.bind_contextvars` along with {func}`~structlog.contextvars.reset_contextvars` to accomplish this (much like how {meth}`contextvars.ContextVar.reset` works):
+If, for example, your request handler calls a helper function that needs to temporarily override some contextvars before restoring them back to their original values, you can use the {class}`~contextvars.Token`s returned by {func}`~structlog.contextvars.bind_contextvars` along with {func}`~structlog.contextvars.reset_contextvars` to accomplish this (much like how {meth}`contextvars.ContextVar.reset` works):

 ```python
 def foo():